State College–DuBois combined statistical area

-The State College–DuBois, PA Combined Statistical Area (CSA) is made up of two counties in central Pennsylvania.
-The United States Office of Management and Budget recognized the State College and DuBois areas along with the counties of Centre and Clearfield, and Moshannon Valley Correctional Center as a combined statistical area (CSA) in Central Pennsylvania.
+The State College–DuBois, PA combined statistical area (CSA) is made up of two counties in central Pennsylvania.
+The United States Office of Management and Budget recognized the State College and DuBois areas along with the counties of Centre and Clearfield as a combined statistical area (CSA) in Central Pennsylvania.

 As of the 2010 United States census, the CSA had a population total of 235,632, ranking the ninth most populous in Pennsylvania and 123rd most populous in the United States.